Cashless Debit Card – Overview

-The card can be used anywhere that accepts debit cards.
+The card can be used anywhere that accepts EFTPOS or Visa.
 It will work online, for shopping and paying bills.
-The Indue website lists the approved merchants (link is external) and excluded merchants (link is external) for the Cashless Debit Card.
+The Indue website lists the approved merchants and excluded merchants for the Cashless Debit Card.

 Who does the Cashless Debit Card apply to?

 Recipients of working age income support payments who live in the Ceduna region or the East Kimberley receive a Cashless Debit Card.

 People on the Age Pension, a veteran’s payment or who earn a wage can volunteer for the Cashless Debit Card.